 - If staff members have any concerns about a child (as opposed to a child being in immediate danger) they will need to decide what action to take.
 Where possible, there should be a conversation with the designated safeguarding lead to agree a course of action, although any staff member can make a referral to children's social care.
-Other options could include referral to specialist services or early help services and should be made in accordance with the referral threshold set by the relevant Local Safeguarding Children Board/Local Authority.
-See http://www.oscb.org.uk/ or https://www3.rbwm.gov.uk/info/200112/children and families/824/child protection - If anyone other than the designated safeguarding lead makes the referral they should inform the designated safeguarding lead, as soon as possible; - If after a referral the child's situation does not appear to be improving the designated safeguarding lead (or the person that made the referral) should press for re-consideration to ensure their concerns have been addressed and, most importantly, that the child's situation improves; - If early help is appropriate the designated safeguarding lead should support the staff member in liaising with other agencies and setting up an inter-agency assessment as appropriate; - If early help and or other support is appropriate the case should be kept under constant review and consideration given to a referral to children's social care if the child's situation doesn't appear to be improving; - If a teacher, during their work in the profession, discovers that an act of Female Genital Mutilation appears to have been carried out on a girl under the age of 18 the teacher must report this to the police.
+Other options could include referral to specialist services or early help services and should be made in accordance with the referral threshold set by the relevant Local Authority Alison.beasley@oxfordshire.gov.uk - If anyone other than the designated safeguarding lead makes the referral they should inform the designated safeguarding lead, as soon as possible; - If after a referral the child's situation does not appear to be improving the designated safeguarding lead (or the person that made the referral) should press for re-consideration to ensure their concerns have been addressed and, most importantly, that the child's situation improves; - If early help is appropriate the designated safeguarding lead should support the staff member in liaising with other agencies and setting up an inter-agency assessment as appropriate; - If early help and or other support is appropriate the case should be kept under constant review and consideration given to a referral to children's social care if the child's situation doesn't appear to be improving; - If a teacher, during their work in the profession, discovers that an act of Female Genital Mutilation appears to have been carried out on a girl under the age of 18 the teacher must report this to the police.

-8. What school staff should do if a child in in danger or at risk of harm
+8. What school staff should do if a child is in danger or at risk of harm

-If, a child is in immediate danger or is at risk of harm a referral should be made to children's social care and/or the police immediately.
+If a child is in immediate danger or is at risk of harm, a referral should be made to children's social care and/or the police immediately.
 Anyone can make a referral.
 Where referrals are not made by the designated safeguarding lead, they should be informed, as soon as possible, that a referral has been made.